DiamondLightSource/authz/docs/how-tos/configure-opa.md

 ## Application Policy Bundle

 Assuming your application is also hosted on GitHub you can upload your policy bundle to `ghcr` and re-use the service from the [diamond policy bundle section](#diamond-policy-bundle).
-Similarly to before, the fully qualifed path of the OCI image - e.g. `ghcr.io/diamondlightsource/your-application-policy:latest` - must be used.
+Similarly to before, the fully qualified path of the OCI image - e.g. `ghcr.io/diamondlightsource/your-application-policy:latest` - must be used.
 You should poll for this on a regular basis, between `30` and `120` seconds is considered a reasonable value.
 The following bundle configuration should therefore be used:

 ```yaml
 bundles: